suganya1703/AgriShield-AI-Crop-Disease-Detection/README.md

 - Indian Council of Agricultural Research (ICAR)
 - Ministry of Agriculture & Farmers Welfare, Government of India
 - PlantVillage Crop Disease Dataset
+## Objectives

+- To develop an AI based system that can detect crop diseases from leaf images.
+- To help farmers identify plant diseases at an early stage.
+- To recommend organic fertilizers and natural treatments for affected crops.
+- To reduce the excessive use of chemical fertilizers and pesticides.
+- To promote sustainable and eco-friendly farming practices.
+- To improve overall crop productivity and farmer decision making.

+## Target Users

+- Farmers
+- Agricultural researchers
+- Farm monitoring centers
+- Smart agriculture systems
+- Agricultural students and institutions

+## Expected Outcome

+The AgriShield system will help farmers quickly identify crop diseases using image analysis.
+By providing organic fertilizer recommendations and treatment methods, the system supports sustainable agriculture while reducing farming costs and improving crop health.